jfg956/mysql-server/jfg_brain_dump.md

 ### Slow Query Log File contains use

+Update: I can get rid of the `use ...`, below analysis was wrong, goto next Update for details.

 Because I am adding `Db: ...` to the logs, I thought I could get rid of the `use ...` line, but this was naive.
 Without it, a `use <db>` end-up as a weird line in the slow log filei (with `long_query_time = 0`):